Artificial-reference tracking MPC with probabilistically validated performance on industrial embedded systems: Hardware-in-the-loop results

 \subsection{Testing system: continuous stirred-tank reactor}

-We consider a realistic model of a CSTR equipped with a cooling jacket, described in \cite{CSTR_SUBRAMANIAN}.
+The system considered is a realistic model of a CSTR equipped with a cooling jacket, described in \cite{CSTR_SUBRAMANIAN}.
 The main reaction, $R_{AB}$, is the transformation of a substance \textit{A} into a product \textit{B}.
 However, \textit{A} also undergoes an undesirable parallel reaction, $R_{AD}$, producing a product \textit{D}.
 Additionally, an unwanted consecutive reaction, $R_{BC}$, transforms \textit{B} into a substance \textit{C}.
 The whole process is summarized as

 where $k_i, i \in \I_1^3$, are the respective reaction velocities.
 The system is described by the nonlinear differential equations

 where $c_A$ [mol/l] and $c_B$ [mol/l] are the concentrations of $A$ and $B$, respectively, and $\theta$ [$^\circ \mathrm{C}$] and $\theta_K$ [$^\circ \mathrm{C}$] are the temperatures of the reactor and cooling jacket, respectively.
 Each velocity $k_i$ depends on the temperature $\theta$ as